MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Back-up-Exchange-with-DPM.md

 However native protection might not be enough if application errors, corruptions, or security and malware incidents occur.
 In these situations DPM provides a number of advantages:

--   Less DAGs are required—Native protection requires additional mailbox servers to host copies of active data.
+-   Less DAGs are require - Native protection requires additional mailbox servers to host copies of active data.
 There's no reliance on DAGs for backup with DPM protection.

 -   Simpler restore - DPM provides simple and centralized data recovery from point-in-time backups.